Cpt-Dingus/blog-page/docs/Linux fixes.md

 The solution that worked for me is adding `PULSE_LATENCY_MSEC=60 %command%` as a launch option for the affected app(s).
 This adds a delay of N miliseconds, which (assumedly) gives pipewire more time to process the audio.
 50 should work in most cases, but more might be needed depending on if crackling is still present.

 ## Other suggestions
-- Installing the `faudio` package from your package manager
+- Installing the `faudio` package from your distribution's repository
-- Settings a niceness limit
+- Setting a niceness limit

 Linux manages resource allocations using a 'niceness' level, this can allegedly cause issues with Wine.
 To fix it, add `<YOUR-USER-NAME> - nice - 20` to `/etc/security/limits.conf`.